 The term "harmful practice" has often been associated with efforts promoted in relation to FGM/C, which has generated progress both in prohibiting and promoting the abandonment of this widespread practice.
-Significant lessons learned from this process can be applied more broadly to many

-Special Representative of the Secretary-General on Violence against Children annual report to the UN General Assembly, (A/67/230), p.
-7. other practices, including those which have remained less researched, largely invisible and unchallenged.
+Significant lessons learned from this process can be applied more broadly to many other practices, including those which have remained less researched, largely invisible and unchallenged.
 Although boys are also subjected to harmful practices, existing research indicates that girls are disproportionately affected.